 Don’t rely on debunking myths alone.
 In the age of the Internet, clarifying the facts about the flu shot will be a necessary and ongoing task.
 But it isn’t an effective way to promote immunization.
 In one of the many fun twists of the human psyche that keep our job as behavior change marketers perennially fascinating, several studies have found that reducing worries about the flu shot safety also significantly reduces intent to get vaccinated.

 Make it easy.
 Studies show that changes in state regulation to allow flu shots in pharmacies and other nontraditional settings led to increases vaccination rates.
 And of course, it’s always better when it’s free.

 Make it about caring for others.
 Our agency survey showed only 2 out of 13 people got the flu shot because they thought it would benefit them personally (and one of those two still got the flu).
 Although most of our “doers” were prodded by providers (see below), others got the shot to protect the health of loved ones.
 This is consistent with a study that found that nurses –– who stand on the frontline of preventing or spreading the flu –– were more likely to get a flu shot if they thought it would protect their patients.

 Get providers to make a personal ask.
 Several studies have found that patients are far more likely to wind up with a flu shot if their provider is proactive –– and that’s certainly the case in our agency.

 So will I get a flu shot next year?
 Maybe.
 If my doctor asks.
 And if there’s a $200 health care incentive card at stake.
 (Though honestly, even that get-a-shot-right-now, get-a-$10-grocery-store-gift-card incentive would do.)

-Sara Isaac is director of behavior change marketing at SalterMitchell / Marketing for Change.
+Sara Isaac is the Director of Strategy + Planning at Marketing for Change.